 RE has a special status as part of the basic curriculum and has equal standing in relation to the core and other foundation subjects.
 Whilst we consider that the fostering of spiritual and moral values is the responsibility of every teacher and should permeate all aspects of the curriculum, Religious Education is formally timetabled as a subject in its own right, and is taught by a designated member of staff.

-Whole school assemblies are held twice a week and these are broadly, though not exclusively, Christian in nature and sometimes involve the local clergy.
+Whole school assemblies are held at least once a week and these are broadly, though not exclusively, Christian in nature and sometimes involve the local clergy.

 The 1993 Education Act requires sex education to be provided as part of the National Curriculum and it is taught with due regard to moral considerations and an emphasis on the value and importance of family life.
 The programme, which has been ratified by the governors, is not taught in isolation but within a framework of a personal development programme dealing with the many aspects of growing up.
 Aspects of human development are also covered in Year 9 National Curriculum Science.